Greening the Manufacturing Chain: Navigating the Shift Towards Sustainability in 2024

 a positive impact on society and planet

-Catherine is EVP and Chief Strategy and Marketing Officer at PTC, responsible for positioning the company for success by driving where PTC plays, who PTC serves, and how PTC wins.
+Catherine Kniker is EVP and Chief Strategy and Marketing Officer at PTC, responsible for positioning the company for success by driving where PTC plays, who PTC serves, and how PTC wins.
 In this role, Catherine oversees key strategic functions including corporate strategy, corporate development, marketing, and sustainability.
 Outside of PTC she’s a member of the Executive Committee of The Massachusetts High Tech Council (MHTC) Board of Directors, Treasurer of the Massachusetts Opportunity Alliance, and a member of the Net Zero Institute Advisory Board.

 What major trend do you anticipate shaping your industry in 2024?